-Closing an old or scarcely ever used email account may help you stay organized.
-But when it comes to Yahoo Mail, it may actually be a good idea to disable your account regardless of how often you use it.
-Of all the data breaches that rocked the tech world over the last few years, Yahoo really takes the cake.
-So follow this guide to learn how to delete a Yahoo account permanently.
+Closing an old email account may help you stay organized, but when it comes to Yahoo Mail, it may actually be a security necessity.
+Of all the data breaches that have rocked the tech world over the last few years, Yahoo really takes the cake.
+Follow this guide to learn how to delete a Yahoo account permanently.

-Note: If you do delete your Yahoo Mail account, you will also lose your My Yahoo settings, Flickr account and photos, Yahoo Messenger and other data related to services that are part of Yahoo.
-Before closing down the account, make sure you download any information you may need in the future.
+Note: If you delete your Yahoo account, you will also lose My Yahoo settings, Flickr account and photos, Yahoo Messenger and other data related to your Yahoo account.
+Before closing down Yahoo email, make sure you download any information you may need in the future.

-Yahoo says the deletion process takes about 40 days to complete.
-However, it may take longer in certain countries.
-For accounts registered in Australia or New Zealand, this may take approximately 90 days, and Brazilian or Taiwanese users will have to wait for approximately 180 days.
+Congratulations, you’ve just deleted your Yahoo account!
+However, Yahoo says the deletion process takes about 40 days to complete, and it may take longer in certain countries.
+For accounts registered in Australia or New Zealand, this may take approximately 90 days, and Brazilian or Taiwanese users will have to wait approximately 180 days.

-After you terminate the account, any emails sent to it will bounce back with the delivery failure message.
+After you terminate the account, any emails sent to this Yahoo account will bounce back with a delivery failure message.

 If you happen to change your mind during the deletion period, you can still reactivate your account.
 To do that, simply log in to the account within 40 days (or more for the above-mentioned countries).
 Once you have reactivated the account, people will be able to send emails to it once again.
 However, you will not be able to access any emails sent to the account’s address while it was closed.